 Rates above are denominated in Thai Baht (THB).
 For ad valorem instruments, duty is calculated on the value stated in the document itself, not on the actual cash exchanged.

 Of all 28 instruments in Thailand's Revenue Code stamp duty schedule, Instrument 28 is the one most likely to catch businesses off guard.
-It applies stamp duty to receipts for payments of THB 50,000 or more, and it affects virtually every company operating in Thailand that issues receipts as part of its normal commercial activity.
+It applies stamp duty to receipts for payments of THB 50,000 or more, and it affects most companies operating in Thailand that issue receipts in the normal course of business.

 Yet English-language guides on Thailand stamp duty almost universally ignore it.
 This is a significant gap, because Instrument 28 is the stamp duty category most directly relevant to everyday invoice and receipt processing workflows.